Julli4n/BGSWiki/README.md

   * Bundles TS/TSX/JS/JSX for WikiPages

 ## Deployment
-Upon the creation of a GitHub release, a private server will fetch the entire Git repository, and compile the files as needed, then saves the new content to the target pages.
+Upon the creation of a GitHub release, a private server will fetch the entire Git repository, and compile the files as needed, then saves the new content to the target pages with `<Client>.run(comment)`.

 ### File Types
 Note that files such as ImportJS <b>do not</b> have their own extension.
 * Scripts
   * `.js`, `.jsx`, `.ts`, `.tsx`
 * Stylesheets
-  *  `.css`, `.sass`
+  *  `.css`, `.scss`, `.sass`
 * Modules
   * `.lua`
 * Wikitext
   * `.wikitext`
     * Generally, `.wikitext` is not a valid extension and is only used for syntax highlighting for text editing
 ### Path Resolving
-MediaWiki's URL paths are not delightful to look at, this repository will <b>not</b> handle it the same way. (i.e:  MediaWiki's used format allows for `Module:Test` and `Module:Test/doc` to exist simultaneously as files).
-* Only files read recursively from `./src/pages/` will be considered and read.
-* The highest ancestor of a file will determine the namespace it will be located at (i.e: `./src/pages/Module/Test.lua` will be located at `Module:Test`)
-* The extension of all files will be removed from the filename except for the `.js` and `.css` extensions.
-* If the highest ancestor is "Main", it will be considered to be in the main namespace (i.e: `./src/pages/Main/Doggy.wikitext` will be located at `Doggy`).
-* If a file's basename is the same string as its direct parent, it will be considered to have the path of its directory (i.e: `./src/pages/Module/Test/Test.lua` will be located at `Module:Test`).
-* If a file's extension is `.doc.wikitext`, it will be located at its basename appeneded by `/doc`
+Please see [here](//github.com/RumbleWikis/WikiPages#path-resolving) for more information.

 ### Compilation
 Scripts and style sheets will be compiled and renamed to their `.js` and `.css` extensions respectively.